 Fifteen percent of the Creative Engagement Fund will support projects that are led by Aboriginal peoples and communities.

 Eligibility: The Creative Engagement Fund is open to Ontario-based community not-for-profit organizations, arts not-for-profit organizations, and arts ad hoc groups and collectives.
-Please refer to the Guidelines for details.

 Note: This program is an exception to the maximum two project grants per calendar year rule for OAC organizations that receive operating grants.

 In addition, in order to apply to the Creative Engagement Fund:

 - Projects must integrate a gender-based analysis.
 (Refer to resources below).